Troubleshooting a Faulty MX Appliance or Z-Series Teleworker Gateway

 If there is still no light activity when connecting to a working power source, the unit is faulty and needs an RMA.

-Appliance has a solid amber power LED
+Appliance has a solid orange power LED

 - Connect to the appliance's Local Status Page and check the management IP configuration.